 But, “friendly” loans can often put relationships in jeopardy.
 If the lenders question your use of the funds, or worse, if your business fails and you cannot repay them, they might not forgive you.

-Some entrepreneurs may try their luck with a commercial finance company or a consumer loan office.
-But at 14-30% interest, business owners have to question whether these loans are affordable or worthwhile.
+Some entrepreneurs may try their luck with a personal loan site, commercial finance company, or a consumer loan office.
+But at higher interest, business owners have to question whether these loans are affordable or worthwhile.

 In short, while tapping into ones personal assets may seem like the quickest and best way to fund your business, there may be many potential nightmares down the road.